ErpNetDocs/tech/modules/logistics/wms/how-to/change-worker.md

+> [!NOTE]
-Note: The function is available only for Warehouse Orders with "Released" status.
+> The function is available only for Warehouse Orders with "Released" status.
 The change is recorded through an adjustment document.

-How to use it:
+## How to use it:

 Open the relevant warehouse order in "Released" status that needs reassignment.